How to Chart for Clinical Quality Measures in PCC EHR

 What About Other Depression Screening Tests?: Your practice might perform other depression screenings and use other LOINC tests to record discrete results.
 You can add more than one test to a single order.
 For example, if you perform a PHQ-9 at each visit, you might first add the “Adolescent depression screening assessment” test, which is used by the clinical quality measure, and then also add the “Patient Health Questionnaire 9 item (PHQ-9) total score” test in order to record the patient’s numerical result.

-Configure Followup Depression Care
+Configure Follow-up Depression Care

 Examples:

-• Followup For Depression: You could also create and add SNOMED-CT descriptions (and LOINC tests, if appropriate) for any number of depression followup orders, such as Completion of a Mental Health Crisis Plan, or Coping Support Management.
-Other options are included in the NIH’s Follow-up for depression – adolescent value set, found on the VSAC website.
-You can also find the “Follow-up for depression – adolescent” value set within the CMS2v4 tab of the downloaded eCQM Value Sets spreadsheet.
+• Follow-up For Depression: You could also create and add SNOMED-CT descriptions (and LOINC tests, if appropriate) for any number of depression follow-up orders, such as Completion of a Mental Health Crisis Plan, or Coping Support Management.
+Other options are included in the NIH’s Follow-up for Depression – adolescent value set, found on the VSAC website.

-• Additional Evaluation: For an additional evaluation for depression order, you could add one of the SNOMED-CT descriptions for psychiatric evaluation listed by NIH for Additional evaluation for depression – adolescent.
-The “Additional evaluation for depression – adolescent” value set can also be found within the CMS2v4 tab of the downloaded eCQM Value Sets spreadsheet.
+• Additional Evaluation: For an additional evaluation for depression order, you could add one of the SNOMED-CT descriptions for psychiatric evaluation listed by NIH for Additional evaluation for depression – adolescent value set on the VSAC website.

 Configure Depression Referral Orders